The London And Port Stanley Railway

 The Municipality of Central Elgin

-In Port Stanley, on the west side of the lift bridge on the north side of Bridge Street
+In Port Stanley, on Bridge Street just west of the lift bridge

 Plaque Text